-Community-Service activities are designed to foster humanism and understanding of cultural concepts and class differences which help to develop respect and empathy, cultivate values, and adjust attitudes.
-Expected outcomes include; a) students seeing the potential power of health education at the community level as a mechanism for disease prevention and wellness promotion; b) exposure to the power of culture as a filter for better understanding of resistance to change traditional health beliefs and habits; c) tutoring kids and gaining insight into life in the communities how social and economic factors like one parent households and low income and education, etc. relate to physical and mental health.
+Community service activities are designed to foster humanism and understanding of cultural concepts and class differences, which help to develop respect and empathy, cultivate values, and adjust attitudes.
+Expected outcomes include: a) students seeing the potential power of health education at the community level as a mechanism for disease prevention and wellness promotion; b) exposure to the power of culture as a filter for better understanding of resistance to change traditional health beliefs and habits; c) tutoring kids and gaining insight into life in the communities (ex: how social and economic factors like one-parent households and low income and education relate to physical and mental health.

 During the M1-M2 years, students will be required to volunteer a minimum total of 4 hours per semester.
 The total 8 hours can be served at the same location; however, a minimum of 4 hours must be spent at one site.
 A different site could be selected each semester so the student gains a broader knowledge of service opportunities available in the community.
 This would allow students to have contact with a more diverse group of people and serve populations different from their own.

 - All service sites must be approved by the Office of Medical Education.
 A completed approval form is required for any location not listed as an approved site.
-Click to link to either the list of approved community service sites and approval forms are available on this website, or you can contact Ms. Judy Getty at email@example.com for a copy.
-Additional service sites may be added throughout the year, if approved by the COM Curriculum Committee.
+Click to link to either the list of approved community service sites are available here and approval forms are available here.
+Additional service sites may be added throughout the year if approved by the COM Curriculum Committee.
 Therefore, you will need to review this list periodically to check for additional opportunities.
 The site must be approved prior to volunteering or hours will not be accepted.
 Retro site approval is not permitted even if the site is appropriate.